Vtek/typescript-tdd/CONTRIBUTING.md

 First, ensure your feature isn't listed in [issues](https://github.com/flatsquares/flatsquares/issues).
 A feature needs to respect a specific format (template is available [here](https://raw.githubusercontent.com/flatsquares/documentation/master/contributing/feature.md)).

 A feature must be created as a proposal for discussion with the community.
-When an agreement is finded between community and **FlatSquares** team, the proposal is added as a feature inside a [project](https://github.com/flatsquares/flatsquares/projects).
+When an agreement is found between community and **FlatSquares** team, the proposal is added as a feature inside a [project](https://github.com/flatsquares/flatsquares/projects).
 A features can be considered too large to be a task in a project.
 If so, **FlatSquares** team can decide to create the feature as project and split it into multiple small features (for an easier integration inside the FlatSquare engine).

 ### <a id="pull-requests"></a>🎁 Pull Requests
 First, you need to take a look at [Conventions](#conventions) to ensure your code respect **FlatSquares** engine rules.
 These rules are mandatories to ensure each pull request respects the philosophy of the **FlatSquares** engine.